SkyKings-Guild/Guides/guides/voidgloom.md

 - Reforges: fierce for armor, sharp/spicy for weapon

-For T1 endermen you will need to at least be able to 1 shot zealots at the very minimum and dealing around 20k damage is a good amount to do them consistently.
+For T1 endermen you will need to at least be able to 1 shot zealots at the very minimum and dealing around 20k damage is a good amount to do them consistently, and having Radient power orb helps immensely.

 ### Tier 2

 - Armor: 3/4 Necron with tarantula helmet (Full final destination if you have endermen slayer lvl 4)
+- Equipment: Full ender equipment
 - Weapon: Voidedge katana
-- Pet: Baby yeti (epic minimum)
+- Pet: Baby yeti (epic minimum) , Enderman (epic minimum)
 - Wand of restoration
 - Aspect of the end
 - Florid zombie sword
-- Decent talisman bag magic power (Around 250 mp)
+- Decent talisman bag magic power (Around 350 mp)
 - T5 armor enchants, T5/T6 weapon enchants
 - Reforges: ancient for armor, fabled for weapon, bloody for accessory bag
 - Armor: Recomb & hpb Weapon: hpb